GNOME/gtk/docs/reference/gtk/gtk4-builder-tool.rst

 The ``validate`` command validates the given UI definition file and reports errors to ``stderr``.

+Note that there are limitations to the validation that can be done for templates, since they are closely tied to the class_init function they are used in.
+If your UI file uses types from third-party libraries, it may help to add those libraries to the `LD_PRELOAD` environment variable.

 ``--deprecations``

   Warn about uses of deprecated types in the UI definition file.